ritayadav/myownBlog/_posts/2018-12-03-Find-Duplicate-Data-in-Excel-using-VBA.md

 ---
-title: "Find and Highlight Duplicate Values in Excel using VBA (macro)"
+title: "Find and Highlight Duplicate Values in Excel using VBA (Macro)"
 modified: 2018-12-03T03:55:10-04:00
-permalink: /posts/2018/12/Find and Highlight Duplicate Values in Excel using VBA (macro)/
+permalink: /posts/2018/12/Find and Highlight Duplicate Values in Excel using VBA (Macro)/
 categories:
   - Excel
   - Windows